Discover how improving employee experience can increase customer satisfaction and drive growth.

 How to Measure Employee Experience

 EX is a visible barometer of how respected your business is, greatly affecting institutional reputation.
-Measuring EX is an even greater challenge for large to mid-size companies, which is why they’re increasingly turning to EX platforms for professional help.
+Measuring EX is an even greater challenge for large to mid-size companies, which is why they’re increasingly turning to feedback platforms for professional help.

 Move beyond annual or biannual engagement surveys to regular pulse surveys and open feedback systems.
 Use candidate interviews, stay interviews, ongoing performance conversations, and exit interviews as ways to build a complete, real-time understanding of the issues your employees face.
 Consider instituting an employee net promoter score.Deloitte, 2017 Global Human Capital Trends